SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 When you allow your device being scanned without any protection, you essentially allow your life to become open to anyone to explore.
-A stranger will know your daughter.
+A stranger will know your daughter, your love one, or someone you care a lot.
+Your messages about a popular figure will be opened to everyone to see.
 Your data will be sold openly.
 Your face will be used to frame to something you never did.
 Your money will not be yours anymore.

 Privacy allow you to stay in control to your digital freedom, allow you to have free thought and free expression without fear.